 November 1, 2015, 1 pm till 3 pm, Over-The-Rhine Condo transformed into LEED Platinum.
 Meet Architect Martha Schickel Dorff and resident Chuck Lohre who did the LEED renovations and documentation.
 Features include a renewable energy pellet stove, 91% Energy Star plug loads, 31% water savings and 100% sustainable sites credits.
 Learn more.

 July 25, 2015, 10 am till Noon, Nietch Residence, Columbia Tusculum Residence/Yoga Studio - This home addition and remodel was a labor of love for the owners, a yoga instructor and US EPA employee.
 From design through construction, every detail was chosen to reinforce their mantra of living lightly.
 The home’s heating and cooling is supplemented with a solar thermal powered radiant floor heating system.
 Solar PV was installed to offset their energy bills.
 A 2,500 gallon tank captures and stores the rain water from the entire roof.
 The water will be recycled for irrigation and eventually toilet flushing.
-Learn more from Houzz.
+October 31, 2014 article by Cincinnati Refined.
+Learn more from Greener Stock’s Houzz page.

 May 16, 2015, 10 am till Noon, Boulter Residence, A Frank Lloyd Wright designed home, in Clifton, may never reach LEED Certification but learns a lot by trying.
 This is your Chair, Chuck Lohre’s residence and the inspiration for his interest in sustainability.
 Videos: 1, 2, 3, 4, 5, 6, 7, 8.
 Photos.
 Learn more.
 Cincinnati Enquirer article by Carrie Blackmore Smith.